 - 1 cup all-purpose flour

-- 1 onion, sliced 1/4 inch thick, rings separated
+- 1 sweet white onion sliced ¼ inch thick, rings separated

 - Make the chipotle ketchup by whisking together the pureed chipotle with ketchup.
 Set aside.

 - Preheat frying oil to 375 degrees.

 - Prepare the batter by whisking together beer with flour, paprika, garlic powder, salt, and pepper.
 Dip the sliced onion rings into the batter, making sure to evenly coat the onion.
 Carefully add to the heated oil.
 Fry until golden brown, about 3 minutes.
 Remove from oil and drain on paper towel lined plate.
 Immediately sprinkle parmesan on the onion rings.
 Repeat with remaining onion.
 Serve with chipotle ketchup.

 Onion rings are a popular appetizer served at many restaurants for two reasons.
 One, everyone loves them, and two, they're easy to prepare.
 It's as simple as slicing onions, making a batter, and frying!

 I've had my fair share of onion rings but there is one restaurant that, in my opinion, makes the best onion rings.
 The secret?
 Not only are they beer battered but they are dusted in generous amounts of parmesan cheese!
 I know it's a new year, which means starting healthy, but I have to give in to my indulgences once in a while too.
 I had to run 3 miles to not feel guilty eating these beer battered onion rings, but every bite was well worth it!

 - Chipotle: Although the chipotle ketchup is optional, it does add a little something extra special to the side dish.
 The spice from the chipotle enhances the ketchup, making it taste smoky, almost like bbq sauce.